container-registry/backstage-plugin-harbor/README.md

 > :warning: As we are no longer using Harbor ourselves, we are looking for someone to take over the ownership of this plugin.
 >
-> If you are interested in taking the ownership of this plugin, please create an issue and tag **@BESTSELLER/engineering-services**
+> If you are interested in taking the ownership of this plugin, please reach out to us at EngineeringServices@bestseller.com

 # Backstage Harbor plugin